jsbattig/py-winmail-opener/memory-bank/progress.md

 - Support macOS dark mode in the HTML viewer

 ## Current Status

+### May 7, 2025: Sandboxed Environment Support Added

+Implemented support for detecting and handling sandboxed execution environments when the application is launched via file association (double-click).
+Previously, files containing attachments would fail when opened via double-click due to macOS permission restrictions.

+The fix includes:
+1. Detection of sandboxed environment (working directory is root)
+2. Alternative attachment storage location for sandboxed mode
+3. Improved error handling for permission-related issues

+This ensures all winmail.dat files open properly regardless of how they're launched and what content they contain.

 ### May 7, 2025: HTML Content Support Added